Gianatmaja/WhizML/README.md

 ## What's Next?
 WhizML will continuously be improved to serve data science use cases better.
 Some features planned for the next releases include:
-- More comprehensive artefacts logging in Wandb
+- More comprehensive artefacts logging in Weights & Biases
 - Starter codes for data preprocessing & model inference pipelines
 - Support for clustering
 - Pipeline testing